-Discipline Procedures - Students are expected to know and follow all school rules as well as exercise good judgment in making decisions regarding their behavior.
+Students are expected to know and follow all SWIM expectations as well as exercise good judgment in making decisions regarding their behavior.
 Central to this is the need for students to help create an environment in which everyone can learn and interact cooperatively.
 Safety, respect, and maintaining a positive atmosphere for learning is everyone's responsibility.
 When a student's behavior is such that these critical elements are jeopardized, disciplinary action is warranted.

 Discipline at Sierra Elementary is focused on instructing students to learn from their mistakes, teaching students there are consequences for their behavior, and maintaining a positive learning environment.
 Behavior is best addressed immediately by the adult present when the problem has occurred.
 In most cases, behavioral concerns are handled by a teacher or by a yard duty supervisor.
 Repeated problems with behavior or those of a more serious nature may be referred to the school office.
 The principal or designee will then work in conjunction with the student, parents and referring staff member to resolve the situation in a fair, timely and appropriate manner.
 As we believe that the family is key to helping maintain high behavioral expectations, it is important that communication between home and school is emphasized.
-Parents who have questions regarding their child's behavior or a problem that has occurred at school are strongly encouraged to contact their child's teacher.
+Any parent who has questions regarding their child's behavior or a problem that has occurred at school are strongly encouraged to contact your child's teacher.
 If questions still remain regarding a situation, school administration may be involved.
-Similarly, school staff will contact a child's parents in addressing behavioral concerns when something arises beyond what one might normally encounter on a day-to-day basis.
-Students who repeatedly break the rules will be issued a Behavior Citation.
-Five or more Behavior Citations may result in an off-campus suspension.
+Similarly, school staff will contact a child's parents in addressing behavioral concerns when something arises beyond what one might normally encounter on a day to day basis.